RWE-Anleihen im Überblick

 For short-term refinancing, we have an EU Commercial Paper Programme of €5 billion and a US Commercial Paper Programme of $3bn.

 The conditions at which we can raise debt largely depend on rating agencies’ assessment of our creditworthiness.
 Moody’s and Fitch make such evaluations on request from us.
-RWE’s long-term creditworthiness is rated Baa2 (Moody’s) and BBB+ (Fitch), both with a stable outlook.
+After raising the rating by one notch each in 2021, both rating agencies confirmed these rating outcomes again in course of this year.
+This means, that RWE’s long-term creditworthiness is currently rated Baa2 (Moody’s) and BBB+ (Fitch), both with a stable outlook.
 These are investment grade ratings.
-Moody’s and Fitch value RWE’s transformation into a leading renewables company.
-This business is characterised by attractive and relatively stable earnings.
+Both rating agencies reward the transformation of RWE into a leading power-generation company in the renewables segment.
+This business is characterised by relatively stable and predictable earnings.

 RWE ended its rating by the agency Standard & Poor’s on the 15th of February 2018.